 - 沐浴桃花/裸形桃花: Referring to the unstable relationships that are more physically motivated, as though someone is going through puberty and ‘suffering’ from raging hormones.
 A special condition needs to be met for this to appear.

-- 天喜: Very similiar with 红鸾 but with some subtle differences.
-Refers more to events rather than the relationship and includes the birth of a child.
+- 天喜: Very similar to 红鸾 but with some subtle differences.
+It refers more to events rather than the relationship and includes the birth of a child.

 - 咸池: Also often called 败神 because it can lead to the downfall of someone.
 Represents lust, alcohol, and indulgence in them.
-In feudalistic times, it’s considered negative, but less so in modern times.
+This star is frowned upon in feudalistic times but less so in modern times.

-- 红艳: Refers to the more emotional kind of Peach Blossom rather than physical kind of Peach Blossom.
-The motivations are emotional in nature instead of physical.
+- 红艳: Refers to the more emotional kind of Peach Blossom rather than the physical kind of Peach Blossom.
+The motivations are emotional instead of physical.

 - 天姚: Represents someone’s attractiveness and allure.
 Think Gal Gadot.

-There is a formula for how and when each of the above Peach Blossom will appear, but I will not go into that now because most BaZi calculators will do that for you.
+There is a formula for how and when each of the above Peach Blossoms will appear, but I will not go into that now because most BaZi calculators will do that for you.

 As you can see, Peach Blossom has many forms: Some of it is considered positive and represents everything we all long for, which is a stable and fulfilling relationship/marriage.
-The negative forms of Peach Blossom are often the kind that gets people into trouble, toxic relationships, and sometimes even illnesses (you know what I’m referring to).
+The negative forms of Peach Blossom often get people into trouble, toxic relationships, and sometimes even illnesses (you know what I’m referring to).

-Understanding the different forms of Peach Blossoms also helps us identify which are the charts that will get into trouble when it comes to relationships, and which are the ones that will end up in a stable marriage.
-Where the Peach Blossom appears also matter, so don’t assume that Peach Blossom appearing on the Year Pillar is the same as it appearing on the Hour Pillar.
+Understanding the different forms of Peach Blossoms also helps us identify which are the charts that will get into trouble when it comes to relationships and which are the ones that will end up in a stable marriage.
+Where the Peach Blossom appears also matters, so please don’t assume that Peach Blossom appearing on the Year Pillar is the same as it appearing on the Hour Pillar.

 When Peach Blossoms Go Haywire

 It’s definitely not meant to be a chart that will have a stable marriage.
-The chart, in itself, is already a very weak chart because of how imbalanced it is and the weak Elemental Phases it goes through, but a lot of the drama in this chart-holder’s life has to do with romance and relationships.
-It’s just that the already weak chart exacerbates things and it’s not meant to be a chart with any significant achievements.
+The chart is already a very weak chart because of how imbalanced it is and the weak Elemental Phases it goes through, but a lot of the drama in this chart-holder’s life has to do with romance and relationships.
+It’s just that the already weak chart exacerbates things, and it’s not meant to be a chart with any significant achievements.

 Here are the things you can immediately see:

-- Now, what’s important to point out here is that this that this Peach Blossom of hers falls under 墙外桃花 (Peach Blossom Outside The Walls), and it is also her 咸池 position.
-To put it simply, this is a chart that is very likely to have extra-marital affairs and seek relationships outside the boundaries of her home and it already happened multiple times.
+- Now, what’s important to point out here is that this Peach Blossom of hers falls under 墙外桃花 (Peach Blossom Outside The Walls), and it is also her 咸池 position.
+Simply put, this chart is very likely to have extra-marital affairs and seek relationships outside the boundaries of her home, and it has already happened multiple times.

-- What’s worth pointing out is that her Spouse Element forms something we call 戊癸合 which is also 无情之合 in BaZi, so relationships tend to appear alright on the outside, but behind close doors, the couple can be like enemies and be in constant conflict.
-Please remember that the combinations of Heavenly Stems each has their own meanings and manifestations, and not all are the same.
+- What’s worth pointing out is that her Spouse Element forms something we call 戊癸合, which is also 无情之合 in BaZi, so relationships tend to appear alright on the outside, but behind closed doors, the couple can be like enemies and be in constant conflict.
+Please remember that the combinations of Heavenly Stems have unique meanings and manifestations, and not all are the same.

-- Some readers or hobbyists might point out that her Hour Pillar is also where her Void Emptiness (空亡) appears, and may assume that it represents her relationships or affairs aren’t real and will disappear.
+- Some readers or hobbyists might point out that her Hour Pillar is also where her Void Emptiness (空亡) appears and may assume that it represents her relationships or affairs aren’t real and will disappear.
 I won’t go into the topic of Void Emptiness for now, but this concept of Void Emptiness doesn’t always mean something completely disappears.
-Void Emptiness can also be differentiated into real, and fasle versions of Void Emptiness, and it can even be removed at certain times.
+Void Emptiness can also be differentiated into real and false versions of Void Emptiness, and it can even be removed at certain times.

-- In this chart-holders case, Void Emptiness doesn’t mean there won’t be any relationships or romantic encounters appearing, but rather, they are fleeting and doesn’t lead to anything formal.
-Depending on how you look at it, it can be both a good and bad thing because any formalization of the relationship (meaning marriage) is going to end up nowhere, so you might as well keep it fleeting.
+- In this chart-holders case, Void Emptiness doesn’t mean there won’t be any relationships or romantic encounters appearing, but rather, they are fleeting and don’t lead to anything formal.
+Depending on how you look at it, it can be both good and bad because any formalization of the relationship (meaning marriage) will end up nowhere, so you might as well keep it fleeting.

 If you noticed, I’ve included her current 10-year Elemental Phase in the above chart.
-I did so because her current 10-year phase basically triggers all the Peach Blossom points in her chart so her love-life is undergoing some dramatic, albeit unhealthy, changes.
+I did so because her current 10-year phase triggers all the Peach Blossom points in her chart, so her love life is undergoing some dramatic, albeit unhealthy, changes.
 Let me explain:

-- She is in her 庚寅 10-year phase and you might wondering why this is significant.
+- She is in her 庚寅 10-year phase, and you might wonder why this is significant.

-- First of all, 寅 here is her 癸 Water Daymaster’s 沐浴 position. 沐浴 can represent Peach Blossoms as well and you can see it as an element going through its ‘puberty’ phase of growth. 沐浴 comes right after 长生 afterall.
+- First of all, 寅 here is her 癸 Water Daymaster’s 沐浴 position. 沐浴 can also represent Peach Blossoms, and you can see it as an element going through its ‘puberty’ phase of growth. 沐浴 comes right after 长生, after all.

-- The 寅 Branch here triggers 寅午戌三合火局，so the Peach Blossom position of 午 gets activated.
-Romance will happen for sure but it will not necessarily lead to marriage.
+- The 寅 Branch here triggers 寅午戌三合火局， so the Peach Blossom position of 午 gets activated.
+Romance will surely happen, but it will not necessarily lead to marriage.

-- Now, lets turn our attention back to 卯 Wood on her Year Branch.
+- Now, let us turn our attention back to 卯 Wood on her Year Branch.
 Why?
-Because 卯 Wood here is the Peach Blossom position for 寅， 午，戌，and 卯 here represents her partner’s Peach Blossom.
-What this means whilst her she has a lot going on in her love life, her potential partner’s love-life is going to be just as ‘exciting’ with a lot going on.
+Because 卯 Wood here is the Peach Blossom position for 寅， 午，戌， and 卯 here represents her partner’s Peach Blossom.
+This means that whilst she has a lot going on in her love life, her potential partner’s love life will be just as ‘exciting’ with a lot going on.
 Not yet, but soon.

 I assure you that something’s going to happen in 2023.
 There will be drama.

-As I always say: Although BaZi just gives you eight characters to start with, the wealth of information it holds is immense because the simplest laws can have emergent properties, and these emergent properties are what gives birth to the complexities we have in our lives.
+As I always say, although BaZi gives you eight characters to start with, the wealth of information it holds is immense because the simplest laws can have emergent properties, which give birth to the complexities we have in our lives.

 For more blog posts on marriage and relationships, I suggest you start here: Spouses Who Bring ‘Good Luck’ – A Chinese Metaphysics Perspective